Standard Form of Contract and Public Service Delivery

 There are certain public services delivered which clearly highlights that all the liabilities incurring hereafter are to be borne by the consumer availing such services and the state is not bound in any sense.

 The protection granted under Art 14 is also given against the action of the state.
 Several courts have ruled in this regard saying that the action of the state in a contractual field also must be fair and reasonable.
-The need of article 14 of the Constitution should extend even in the matters of contractual matters for regulating the conduct of the state activity.
+The need for article 14 of the Constitution should extend even in the matters of contractual matters for regulating the conduct of the state activity.

 If the applicability of article 14 to all executive actions of the state is settled, the state cannot exercise its unrestricted power by requirements of article 14 in contractual matters and claim to be governed therein only by privacy laws which will flow from the terms of the contract.

 Rule of laws won’t permit the exclusion of article 14 for state actions in the contractual field.
-And especially in the modern times, where the public is so dependent on the state for its services, it is inevitable to put a check on the state while entering into such contracts.
+And especially in modern times, where the public is so dependent on the state for its services, it is inevitable to put a check on the state while entering into such contracts.

 An essential ingredient of any contract is that the acceptance received must be free but the case is not the same in SFC contacts because if not directly but indirectly it pressurizes the consumer as it takes it or leaves the contract.
 The consumers have no other option but to accept such contracts and hence are exploited.